nolascojoao/aws-iam-automation-csv-java/README.md

 ### Objective
 The goal of this project is to automate the following tasks in AWS IAM using the AWS SDK for Java:
-- Create Groups based on the groups.csv
+- Create Groups based on the `groups.csv`
-- Attach Policies to the Groups
+- Attach Policies based on `groups.csv`
-- Create Users based on the users.csv
+- Create Users based on the `users.csv`
-- Assign Users to Groups based on the input from users.csv
+- Assign Users to Groups based on the `users.csv`

 ### Project Structure
 ```bash